pip-services/pip-services-docs/content/en/python/commons/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 no_list: true
 description: >
-    Portable Abstractions and Patterns for Python

     This module is a part of the [Pip.Services](http://pip.services.org) polyglot microservices toolkit.
-    It provides a set of basic patterns used in microservices or backend services.
+    It provides a set of tools used in microservices or backend services.
+It is designed to facilitate symmetric implementation accross different programming languages.
-    Also the module implemenets a reasonably thin abstraction layer over most fundamental functions across all languages supported by the toolkit to facilitate symmetric implementation.

 ---